All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Learn how to reconstitute MOTS-c peptide step by step.
 We cover bacteriostatic water ratios, mixing technique, dosing calculations, and proper storage.

-Reconstituting MOTS-c correctly is essential for accurate dosing and preserving the peptide's integrity.
+Reconstituting MOTS-c correctly is important for accurate dosing and preserving the peptide's integrity.
 MOTS-c typically arrives as a lyophilized (freeze-dried) powder in a sealed vial.
 Before you can inject it, you need to add bacteriostatic water to dissolve the powder into a solution.
 The process takes about 5 minutes and requires basic supplies you likely already have if you use injectable peptides .

 What You Need